Justin-Moretto/Justin-Moretto/README.md

 ### 🎧 Hello 🎮

-I am a web developer from Montreal, Canada.
+I am a Full-Stack developer from Montreal, Quebec.
+Currently employed for Stack Labs Canada.

-Most experienced with React, Firebase, Javascript, HTML, CSS, Express & jQuery.
-Cyrrently learning Dart/Flutter.
+Experienced with: Javascript/Typescript, C#, Dart/Flutter, React, Firebase, HTML/CSS.

-Aside from web dev, I have a passion for game dev and am personally studying Unity and C#.
+When I'm not working as a Web/Mobile dev, I also develop indie games in Unity.

 When I'm not programming I am either doing music and audio production or enjoying reading, working out or playing video games.